 “Sparkle’s Board of Trustees will be relaying their consternation regarding Liz Truss’ intentions to the Government Equalities Office, and working with other charities and third-sector organisations who share Sparkle’s mission to advance equal rights for trans, non-binary/genderfluid and intersex people of all ages to fight any proposed prejudicial changes to current legislation.”

-Liz Truss used her evidence session to announce that, as part of the Safe To Be Me campaign, she could ride the UK’s LGBT rights record, “…to make that case across the globe, and make sure that wherever people live, wherever LGBT people live, they’re safe to go about their daily business without fear of crime and harassment, and that is a very important priority.”
+Liz Truss used her evidence session to announce that, as part of the Safe To Be Me campaign, she could ride the UK’s LGBTQIA+ rights record, “…to make that case across the globe, and make sure that wherever people live, wherever LGBT people live, they’re safe to go about their daily business without fear of crime and harassment, and that is a very important priority.”

-The UK has made slow progress but the rise in hate crime directed at the LGBTQ+ community suggests a disinhibiting of bigots and it would appear that, whatever Truss wishes to promote on her global tour, she should question her message at home.
+The UK has made slow progress but the rise in hate crime directed at the LGBTQIA+ community suggests a disinhibiting of bigots and it would appear that, whatever Truss wishes to promote on her global tour, she should question her message at home.